danpaul81/napp_vapp/README.md

 ![alt text](https://github.com/danpaul81/napp_vapp/blob/main/images/nsx_gui_deployment.png?raw=true)

+## Troubleshooting

+### Initial VAPP Deployment Failure
+If initial deployment of VAPP failes with error message in VM console you need to re-deploy the vapp.
+Re-starting vapp during setup process or after failes setup process will result in inconsistent state.
+This might be fixed in future release.
+Initial setup was successful when file “/root/ran_customization” exists.
+Then rebooting of appliance is safe.

+### Cert-Manager Error (One Cloud related)
+If the Setup will fail in the first phase (Cert Manager installation) you may see this error Message in the NSX Manager.

 ## VAPP / OVA Images to deploy NSX 3.2 Application Platform.
 See internal MS Teams Documentation
 more documentation to be added here